- Education and Science»

-- Adopting non fossil fuel based energy resources like wind energy, solar energy which do not release any harmful gases in the atmosphere.
+- Adopting non-fossil fuel based energy resources like wind energy, solar energy which do not release any harmful gases into the atmosphere.

 - Promoting and adopting electric and hybrid vehicles.
 Also, automobiles should be properly maintained and emission control norms should be adhered to.

 - Undertaking afforestation and reducing deforestation.
-Trees are excellent sources of carbon sequestration and helps in maintaining the temperature of earth.
+Trees are excellent sources of carbon sequestration and help in maintaining the temperature of the earth.

 - Restrictions should be imposed on industries and power plants to not exceed a certain level of fossil fuel emissions.
 They should be promoted to use alternative technologies which do not harm the environment.

 - Devices like fabric filters, electrostatic precipitators, wet scrubbers, etc should be installed in industries to prevent the escape of harmful gases in the air.